 Although the material for the program provides the Buddhist sources for each exercise, undertaking the training at home or in a sensitivity workshop does not require understanding or even being aware of this background.
 Because this text is a workbook, however, reading it requires sufficient time to pause for reflection after each point or example.
 This follows the Buddhist pedagogic method.
 A tersely worded presentation stimulates a reader to work out the implications.
 With sincere effort, he or she soon experiences insight and growth.

 The structure of the training program derives from a traditional approach to voidness meditation: the four-point analysis.
 First, we need to identify the problem.
 Next, we need to understand the method used to dispel the problem, so that we are convinced of its validity.
 Based on these first two points, we can then follow that method.
 The procedure is given with the last two points: eliminating two extreme positions.

-In traditional voidness (emptiness) meditation, the two extremes are nihilism and eternalism; here they are insensitivity and hypersensitivity.
+In traditional voidness (emptiness) meditation, the two extremes are nihilism and absolutism; here they are insensitivity and hypersensitivity.
 With nihilism, we ignore or deny the reality of a situation or of cause and effect.
 Our naivety renders us insensitive.
-With eternalism, on the other hand, we believe that situations or the effects of our own or of other's actions are permanent.
+With absolutism, on the other hand, we believe that situations or the effects of our own or of other's actions are permanent.
 Thus, we overreact with hypersensitivity.
 Balanced sensitivity is a "middle path" that avoids the two extremes.